George F. Weaton Power Station: History

 Originally designed with only one mechanical cyclone system and two electrostatic precipitators per unit to reduce emissions, an additional three electrostatic precipitators were added to each unit in the mid-1970s to comply with stricter pollution regulations.
 An experimental citrate scrubber system, co-funded by the United States Bureau of Mines and St. Joe, and intended to extract sulfur from the plant's flue gas, was installed on Unit 1 in the late 1970s, but was used intermittently for only three years.

 Power plant operations were reduced to just one unit in late 1979 after the zinc smelter temporarily closed, but returned to two-unit operation when the smelter reopened in 1980.
-In 2004, the plant was leased by Horsehead to Cinergy Solutions, Inc. of Cincinnati, which was later acquired by Duke Energy.
-Cinergy introduced the practice of selling excess power not needed for the smelting operation on the U.S. energy market, typically PJM Interconnection.
+In 2004, the plant was leased by Horsehead to Cinergy Solutions, Inc., of Cincinnati, which was later acquired by Duke Energy.
+Cinergy introduced the practice of selling excess power not needed for the smelting operation on the US energy market, typically in the PJM Interconnection.
 Cinergy also discontinued the use of eastern bituminous coal at the G.F.
 Weaton Station in favor of cheaper, low-sulfur sub-bituminous coal from the Powder River Basin in Wyoming, a practice which remained after their lease of the plant ended.
 Horsehead regained control of the facility's operations from Duke in late 2006 and retained it until its closure.

 Final years and closure

-The plant's final years under Horsehead were marked by several major accidents, including the failure of both units' main turbine-generator bearings during a loss of auxiliary power, the explosion of one of the plant's two 138,000 volt substations, the rupture of a high pressure auxiliary steam line, several coal pulverizer explosions, and a large electrical explosion resulting from a no-load electrical disconnect mistakenly being opened under full load.
-Generating capacity of the plant had been reduced to approximately 50% by 2011, due to the company's lack of funding for routine plant outages and maintenance, as well as the low energy content, high moisture coal which had been used at the facility since 2010.
-On June 30, 2011, Horsehead announced that operations at the George F. Weaton station would be idled indefinitely, citing the rising costs of producing power at the facility and a new deal to purchase power for its zinc smelting operation from FirstEnergy.
-Unit 1 and Unit 2 were shut down on September 10, 2011 and September 11, 2011 respectively, and most of the hourly workforce was laid off or transferred on September 14, 2011.
+The plant's final years under Horsehead were marked by several major accidents, including the failure of both units' main turbine-generator bearings during a loss of auxiliary power, the explosion of one of the plant's two 138,000-volt substations, the rupture of a high-pressure auxiliary steam line, several coal-pulverizer explosions, and a large electrical explosion resulting from a no-load electrical disconnect mistakenly being opened under full load.
+The generating capacity of the plant had been reduced to approximately 50% by 2011, due to the company's lack of funding for routine plant outages and maintenance, as well as the low-energy-content, high-moisture coal which had been used at the facility since 2010.
+On June 30, 2011, Horsehead announced that operations at the station would be idled indefinitely, citing the rising costs of producing power at the facility and a new deal to purchase power for its zinc-smelting operation from FirstEnergy.
+Units 1 and 2 were shut down on September 10 and 11, 2011, respectively, and most of the hourly workforce was laid off or transferred on September 14.
 It was later announced after several months of speculation that the company planned to complete a new zinc smelter in North Carolina by 2013 to replace the aging Monaca site.